 Training Suit: refers to any competitive swimsuit that is not a tech suit.
-For example, the OAK branded training suits.
+For example, the OAK branded training suits

-Championship Competition: refers to a competition that is the focal point of a swim season or macrocycle (section) of a swim season as designated by the coach.
+Championship Competition: refers to a competition that is the focal point of a swim season or macrocycle (section) of a swim season.
 These competitions tend to occur at or near the end of a macrocycle.
-Championship competitions may include, but are not limited to: Regional Championships, Provincial Championships, and National level meets.
+Championship competitions may include, but are not limited to: Regional Championships, Provincial Championships, Eastern Canadian Championships, and National level meets.